-The concept of 'learning by example' has been stressed throughout the book.
-Each major feature of the language is treated in-depth followed by a complete program example to illustrate its use.
-The sample programs are meant to be both simple and educational.
-Wherever necessary, pictorial descriptions of concepts are included to improve clarity and to facilitate better understanding.
+The writing style uses and emphasizes on the concept of 'learning by example'.
+Each major feature of the language is explained in a comprehensive manner and supported with complete program examples to illustrate its use.
+The sample programs are designed to be both simple and educational.
+Wherever necessary, pictorial descriptions of concepts are included to improve clarity and facilitate better understanding.